 - Butter - Use unsalted butter.
 You can also use vegan butter to make these mochi muffins dairy-free.

-- Coconut Milk - For this recipe, you want to use full-fat canned coconut milk.
-It adds richness and some delicious flavor.
+- Coconut Milk – For this recipe, you should use full-fat canned coconut milk.
+It adds richness and delicious flavor.

 Preheat the oven to 350º F and set the oven rack in the middle.